BeachCity/mastodon/BC_CHANGELOG.md

 ### Added
 - Added option to keep CW input open all the time
+- Using names for off-fediverse users now works!

 ### Changed
 - Increase privacy in default settings for new users